 \section{Limitations}

-Our proposed algorithm suffers from two significant drawbacks: it introduces two new hyper-parameters and has open-loop options.
+While removing the decision frequency hyper-parameter, our algorithm suffers from two drawbacks: it introduces two new hyper-parameters and has open-loop options.
 The two new hyper-parameters define the number of RBFs composing the options and the high-frequency penalization.
-The performance of the agent can be sensitive to the choice of these hyperparameters for different reward scales and complexity levels of the task.
-In our work, options are open-loop controllers.
+The agent's performance can be sensitive to the choice of these hyperparameters for different reward scales and task complexity levels.
+In our work, options have open-loop policies.
 Therefore, they cannot adapt to unexpected state changes (stochastic environments).
-Technically, the policy can counter-react this deficit by choosing low-duration options (thus increasing the frequency of the feedback loop).
-However, lower duration policies are undesirable, since they complicate learning.
-This limitation can be compensated by using closed-loop sub-policies, or implementing termination policies as in \cite{park_time_2021}.
+For instance, we show in the accompanying video that in the task of visual reaching with a moving object, when running a policy pre-trained with static objects, if the object location is changed too fast CTCO may fail in tracking the object.
+Technically, the policy can counteract this deficit by choosing low-duration options (thus increasing the frequency of the feedback loop).
+However, lower-duration policies are undesirable since they complicate learning.
+This limitation can be compensated by using closed-loop sub-policies or implementing termination policies as in \cite{park_time_2021}.